InsightEval: An Expert-Curated Benchmark for Assessing Insight Discovery in LLM-Driven Data Agents: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We present InsightEval, a novel benchmark for rigorously assessing agent's insight discovery capabilities.
 Our contributions include proposing a comprehensive and high-quality dataset, developing an automated evaluation framework that spans recall, precision, and novelty, and conducting a systematic evaluation of state-of-the-art agent frameworks.
 Our findings uncover key challenges in automated insight discovery and offer valuable guidance for future research.

-In the future, we will investigate other multi-agent frameworks to enhance insight discovery performance, thereby achieving substantial advancements in insight research.
+In future work, we will design and evaluate state-of-the-art multi-agent systems to significantly enhance insight discovery, enabling paradigm-shifting advances in the domain.